meesvandongen/kukkii/README.md

 # Kukkii

 A copy of HonoJS cookie helpers, but changed to not be Hono specific.
+Also implements setSealedCookie and getSealedCookie.

 ```bash
 npm i kukkii